jakwings/fd/README.md

             Perform a case-insensitive search.
 This overrides --case-sensitive.

     -s, --case-sensitive
             Perform a case-sensitive search.
-This overrides --ignore-case.
+This is the default behavior.

     -p, --full-path
             Match the absolute path instead of the filename or directory name.

     -L, --follow
-            Do not take symlinks as normal files and traverse the symlinked directories.
+            Follow symlinks and traverse the symlinked directories.

     -M, --mount
             Do not descend into directories on other filesystems, as a symlink